-Writing is integrated throughout other subject areas.
+Writing is integrated through all subject areas.
 The writing process is used to guide students from brainstorming to a published piece.
 Student work is published in many ways through individual or student created books, class displays, school-wide writing projects, and as a part of local and state contests.
 Three times a year students respond to district writing prompts that focus on specific types of writing - opinion, narrative, and informational.
+Teachers currently focus on writing to address skills needed for text-dependent analysis.